brimdata/zync/design.md

 ### Setup

-To try out an example, run a zed lake service in one shell:
+To try out this example, run a Zed lake service in one shell:
 ```
 mkdir scratch
 zed lake serve -R scratch